VENUS: A Strongly Lensed Clumpy Galaxy at $z\sim11-12$ behind the Galaxy Cluster MACS J0257.1-2325: Summary

 \section{Summary}

-In this paper, we report the discovery of a strongly lensed galaxy at $z\sim11-12$ behind the galaxy cluster MACS J0257.1-2325 (the Misty Moons), newly identified in the JWST Treasury Survey VENUS.
-Independent lensing models predict that the Misty Moons has five multiple images, two of which, ID1 and ID2 ($\mu\sim20-30$), are very bright ($\mathrm{F200W}\sim26$ mag) in the image plane, while intrinsically faint ($M_\mathrm{UV}\sim-18$) in the source plane, and exhibit blue SEDs with prominent Ly$\alpha$ breaks.
+In this paper, we report the discovery of the \red{Misty Moons, a strongly lensed galaxy at $z\sim11-12$ behind the galaxy cluster MACS J0257.1-2325}, newly identified in the JWST Treasury Survey VENUS.
+Independent lens models predict that the Misty Moons has five multiple images, two of which, ID1 and ID2 ($\mu\sim20-30$), are very bright ($\mathrm{F200W}\sim26$ mag) in the image plane, while intrinsically faint ($M_\mathrm{UV}\sim-18$) in the source plane, and exhibit blue SEDs with prominent Ly$\alpha$ breaks.
 In addition, ID1 and ID2 are resolved into multiple clumps in NIRCam images.
 We summarize our main findings below:

 \begin{itemize} \item[1.]
 We conduct SED fitting to ID1 and ID2 with \texttt{EAZY} and \texttt{Prospector} to estimate their photometric redshifts and stellar populations.
-For both the fitting codes, we include either IGM absorption models or Ly$\alpha$ emission.
-The resulting photometric redshifts are $z_\mathrm{phot}\sim11$ when including IGM absorption while the models with Ly$\alpha$ emission show $z_\mathrm{phot}\sim12$.
-We also fit individual clumps of ID1 and ID2, fixing the redshift to $z=11.5$.
-The SED fitting results show that the entire systems and individual clumps of the Misty Moons consist of young stars ($t\sim40-70$ Myr with non-parametric SFHs and $t\sim20-40$ Myr with short SFHs) with low dust content ($A_\mathrm{V}\lesssim0.1$ mag), likely undergoing its first significant starburst.
+For both the fitting codes, we adopt models excluding and including Ly$\alpha$ emission, resulting in $z_\mathrm{phot}\sim11$ and $z_\mathrm{phot}\sim12$, respectively.
+We also fit the individual clumps of ID1 and ID2, fixing the redshift to $z=11.5$.
+The SED fitting results show that the entire systems and individual clumps of the Misty Moons consist of young stars ($t\sim40-70$ Myr with non-parametric SFHs and $t\sim20-40$ Myr with short SFHs) with low dust content ($A_\mathrm{V}\lesssim0.1$ mag), likely undergoing their first significant starbursts.

 \item[2.]
-Correcting for the high magnification, ID1 (ID2) is resolved into four (three) clumps with effective radii of $r_\mathrm{eff}\sim10-70$ pc and stellar masses of $M_*\sim10^7\ M_\odot$, which are comparable to those of the local nuclear/young massive star clusters and high-$z$ ($z\gtrsim6$) star-forming clumps.
-These star-cluster-like clumps have high clustered mass fractions ($\gtrsim80\%$), similar to other high-$z$ clumps and star clusters.
-This suggests that star formation at these early epochs is clump-dominated, in contrast to compact star clusters observed in local blue dwarf galaxies, which might be driven by high SFR surface densities.
+Correcting for the high magnification, ID1 (ID2) is resolved into four (three) clumps with effective radii of $r_\mathrm{eff}\sim10-70$ pc and stellar masses of $M_*\sim10^7\ M_\odot$, which are comparable to those of the local nuclear/young massive star clusters and high-$z$ ($z\gtrsim6$) star-forming clumps. \red{The Misty Moons exhibit a high clumpiness parameter and clump LF normalized by galaxy stellar mass compared to lower-redshift lensed galaxies and simulated galaxies.} In particular, these star-cluster-like clumps have high clustered mass fractions ($\gtrsim80\%$), similar to other high-$z$ clumps and star clusters.
+This suggests that star formation \red{in at least some low-mass galaxies at these early epochs may be strongly} clump-dominated, in contrast to compact star clusters observed in local dwarf galaxies, which might be driven by high SFR surface densities and short star formation timescales.